Luxforce/BONZI-OS-/README.md

 # BONZI-OS-
-# OS based on community opensource Project
+# First OS To be fully functinal And webbased

-# INSTALL
+# NO INSTALL NEEDED GO TO OUR WEBSITE ONCE THE PROJECT IS DONE DEVLOPMENT